COMBAT VETERANS MOTORCYCLE ASSOCIATION® CHAPTER 18-12

-This section of our website is to honor the men and women we have lost in our chapter, Our Heavenly Heroes.
+This section of our website is to honor the men and women

-Edward "cajun" Chandler
+Edward "Cajun" Chandler

 Edward was born and raised in New Orleans, LA.
 He earned his GED while serving in the US Army.
 Edward was drafted into the US Army in 1967.
 He served as a Light Weapons Infantryman with Company B, 2d Battalion, 12th Infantry Regiment, 25th Infantry Division.
 Edward deployed to Vietnam in 1968, during that time Edward distinguished himself in combat earning the Silver Star Medal.
 He was also wounded in action on two occasions while participating in combat operations in Vietnam.
 The second time he was wounded in action, Edward was shot multiple times and he recovered from his serious injuries in Japan and then at Brooke General Hospital at Fort Sam Houston, TX.
 Along with the Silver Star Medal, he earned the Purple Heart Medal with one Oak Leaf Cluster and the Combat Infantryman’s Badge.
 Edward was medically retired from the Army.

 After serving in the Army, Edward was a Constable in Corpus Christi, TX.
 He also worked for the United States Post Office in Corpus Christi.
 Edward moved to Knoxville and worked for the Knox County Sheriff’s Office for four years.
 He was a proud member of the Combat Veterans Motorcycle Association ®, 18-12.
-Sadly, Edward passed away on February 27, 2021after a battle with cancer.
+Sadly, Edward passed away on February 27, 2021 after a battle with cancer.
 He was laid to rest at Greenwood Cemetery in Knoxville, TN.

 Maurice "spyderman" leblanc